What is there to do on New Year's Day in Amsterdam?

 - Salmuera: Latin American in Jordaan area, dishing up great Mexican and Peruvian vibes and delicious cocktails

-- Restaurant de Struisvogel: Quaint Dutch restaurant located in the basement of a Keizersgracht canal house
+- Restaurant de Struisvogel: Quaint Dutch restaurant located in the basement of a Keizersgracht canal house that's open from 17:30

 7. Amsterdam Light Festival